 My favorite hobby is crocheting doll clothes.
 Using what I've learned from reading existing patterns, I create my own designs for Barbie.

-Whenever I make Barbie clothes from patterns, I like to think up of ways to complete the outfit if it was just one piece of clothing like a top or bottom.
-I was making V-Stitch Cardigan for Barbie from Haven Cottage Crafts when I thought that the jacket looked like a pajama top.
+Whenever I make Barbie clothes from patterns, I like to think of ways to complete the outfit rather than making just one piece of clothing, like a top or bottom.
+I was making a v-stitch cardigan for Barbie from Haven Cottage Crafts when I realized that the jacket looked like a pajama top.
 I had to edit it a little bit since there was no gauge given in the pattern, and I used a different sized hook.
-So I thought I would come up with a matching pajama bottom to go with the top.
+So, I thought I would come up with a matching pajama bottom to go with the top.

-This hub is a free crochet pattern for a Barbie Pajama Set.
+This is a free crochet pattern for a Barbie-sized pajama set.
 For this pattern, I used a Barbie Made to Move doll as the model.
 The doll has bigger thighs than Barbie Model Muse dolls, so this might be a bit loose on the thinner dolls.
 I have included some notes at the end on how to do adjustments to the pattern.
-For more information on the different body types of Barbie, please visit Crochet Clothes For Your Barbie Doll.
+For more information on the different body types of Barbie, please visit my article called Crochet Clothes for Your Barbie Doll.

 Abbreviations Used in American Terms

-- I used Size No. 6 Crochet Steel Hook.
+- I used a Size No. 6 Crochet Steel Hook.

 - Ch 51 instead of 53.